Learn About Partnerships

 Individuals in North America partner in prayer for Nepalese evangelists who take the Good News to unreached tribes.

-A church in America gives financially so that an orphanage in Thailand can continue to care for children of incarcerated adults.
+A church in North America gives financially so that an orphanage in Thailand can continue to care for children of incarcerated adults.

 A young adult goes to the Middle East to help believers run a summer camp, where they teach English and share the Gospel.